Your IT & Tech Mates

 Limited sharing

 We may share limited job information with an approved provider where needed to assess or complete a request.
-Ambassador and provider information may be reviewed internally for safety, eligibility, compliance, fraud-prevention and operational purposes.
+Ambassador and provider information may be reviewed by us for safety, eligibility, compliance, fraud-prevention and operational purposes.

 NDIS, aged care and support-organisation technology requests